Last Revised: August 21st, 2019

 Orient the new member to club customs and procedures.
 Help the mentee become comfortable and a part of the club in any way you want.

-Explain how to sign up.
-Ask the vice president education to schedule the mentee’s new member orientiaton and ice breaker as soon as possible.
-Also advise the mentee that it is their responsiblity to find a replacement if they cannot perform their duties, and briefly explain how to do this.
-Encourage the mentee to explore the Hardhats Website and give them its address.
+Explain how to sign up for roles on Easy Speak.
+Ask the vice president of education to schedule the mentee’s ice breaker speech as soon as possible.
+Advise the mentee that it is their responsibility to find a replacement if they cannot perform their duties, and briefly explain how to do this.
+Encourage the mentee to explore the Hardhats Website and Easy Speak.

 At club meetings over the next few months:

-Sit with the new member, especially when they perform functions, and assist them as necessary.
+Sit with the new member when possible, especially when they perform functions, and assist them as necessary.

-Make the mentee aware of resources, including Hardhats’ library of all speech manuals.
+Make the mentee aware of resources available to Toastmasters.
 Point out material in The Toastmaster magazine.
-Also explain roles of club officers and the information they can provide, contests, and District conferences.
+Also explain the roles of club officers and the information they can provide, contests, and District conferences.

 Provide positive feedback.
 The first few weeks of membership are critical.
 Mentees must feel they are already benefiting from the Toastmasters experience.
 Compliment them on their progress.